isa-ulisboa/greends-pml/README.md

 <details markdown="block">
 <summary> Basic concepts (Mar 1, 2024): model, loss, gradient descent </summary>

 The goal of the following classes up to April 12 is to understand how deep learning models can be trained and used to solve regression and classification problems.
 We start by applying the machine learning approach to well-known statistical problems like linear regression to illustrate the stepwise approach followed in ML.
+We use synthetic data generated from a linear or quadratic regression, where one can control the underlying model and the amout of noise.
+Then, we consider the  `Iris` tabular data set with 4 explanatory variables and categorical label that can be one of three species.

 - Discussion of the proposed solutions for the assignment of the previous class
 - Basic concepts in Machine learning: model and *loss*, *gradient descent*, for a simple regression problem.
 See [Overview notebook](ML_overview_with_examples.ipynb) and see the code for a simple example with a quadratic function in notebook [Lesson3_edited_04-how-does-a-neural-net-really-work.ipynb](Lesson3_edited_04-how-does-a-neural-net-really-work.ipynb).
 This note book is adapted from the (Fastai 2022 course) [https://github.com/fastai/course22](https://github.com/fastai/course22-web/tree/master/Lessons).